Sparse SYK and traversable wormholes: Two coupled sparse SYK model

 The real time Green's function $G_{ab}(t)$ from our numerical simulation is shown in Fig.\,\ref{fig:green-sparsity}.
 In the uncoupled case at $\mu=0$, we obtain the typical decay of the SYK two-point function $G_{LL}\sim|t|^{-2/q}$.
 The addition of an interaction term makes the $G_{LR}$ correlator to be non-zero and produces an oscillatory behavior with the same characteristic frequencies in both $G_{LL}$ and $G_{LR}$.
 The existence of a non-zero left-right correlation indicates that signals can be transmitted between the left and right systems.
 This is not a surprise since we are explicitly adding an interaction between them, but what we are interested in is how these transmissions occur, and in particular whether or not they can be interpreted as a signal traveling through a traversable wormhole.
 We will explore these aspects in more detail in Section \ref{sec:transmission}.

 Our main criteria in the estimation of the optimal sparsity is that it will give approximately the same characteristic frequency of oscillation for values of $k$ above the optimal sparsity.
 Empirically, we notice larger fluctuations for $q=4$ compared to the $q=8$ case as we vary the sparsity parameter $k$ within the same range.
 This suggests that the optimal sparsity for larger $q$ can be achieved using a smaller value of $k$, in agreement with our expectations based on the analysis of regular hypergraphs in Section \ref{sec:sparsity}.

 For concreteness, we have selected the optimal sparsity to be $k=4$ for $q=4$, and $k=2$ for $q=8$.
-In what follows, we will support this choice by studying additional properties of the two coupled sparse SYK and showing that these values of sparseness are enough to recover features of the all-to-all model.
+For these values, the behavior of the Green's function in the two coupled sparse SYK is in good agreement with the corresponding all-to-all model -- see Fig.\,\ref{fig:green-comp}.
+Even though the direct comparison with the all-to-all SYK in our simulation is restricted to small $N$, the hypergraph analysis in Section \ref{sec:sparsity} suggests that $k=\mathcal{O}(1)$ is enough to reproduce the all-to-all model regardless of the value of $N$.
+Thus, we expect that the selected optimal sparsity parameters will also be enough to recover the traversable wormhole features of the all-to-all coupled SYK at larger $N$.
+In what follows, we will support this choice by studying additional properties of the two coupled sparse SYK.